-Queen Elizabeth the Queen Mother (QEQM) Hospital, Margate
+Queen Elizabeth the Queen Mother (QEQM) Hospital, Margate:

-When you arrive at the hospital, please report to the reception desk in the Medical Imaging Department; this is off the main corridor at the Ramsgate Road entrance to the hospital.
-You will be shown where to wait and staff in the CT Department will be told you have arrived.
-If after 10 minutes a member of staff has not been to see you, please tell the receptionist.
+Please report to the reception desk in the medical imaging department upon arrival.
+This is situated off the main corridor at the Ramsgate Road entrance.
+You will be shown where to wait and staff in the CT department will be told you have arrived.
+If, after 10 minutes a member of staff has not been to see you, please tell the receptionist.